1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Mesophytes like mango have broad leaves with many stomata, leading to higher transpiration.

-44. During midday in summer, the rate of transpiration:
+44. During midday in summer, the rate of transpiration ____________.

 A) Increases continuously